mausimus/ShaderGlass/README.md

 ### Code

-Built using Visual Studio 2019 using latest C++ draft, Windows SDK 10.0.19041, Windows Capture API and DirectX 11.
+Built using Visual Studio 2019 using ISO C++ 20, Windows SDK 10.0.20348, Windows Capture API and DirectX 11.

 ShaderGlass includes a limited implementation of RetroArch shader back-end.
 [ShaderGen](ShaderGen) is a command-line tool for converting Slang shaders